NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 that using R Markdown for presentations does take about the same time or slightly more compared to PowerPoint once you're used to it, but there's a learning curve - as with everything else.
-Anything related to actual code and presenting results it can be much quicker, however!
+Anything related to actual code and presenting results can be much quicker, however!
 A good exercise is to take one of the presentations you have given in the past (such as for a lab meeting, a journal club, *etc.*) and try to recreate that with R Markdown.
 Which method of creating presentations you prefer is, ultimately, up to you and what the your current end-goal is for the presentation.